 The A105 supports Meridian’s MQA, a controversial effort to improve quality by folding high resolution into space in the audio file that would otherwise be unheard.
 I have a number of MQA demo files and can report that they do sound exceptionally good on the Sony, though whether this is because of MQA or simply that they are demo-quality recordings is open to question.

 Update: I tried this on a flight for the first time.
-I used some Jabra headphones which have both a wired a a Bluetooth connect.
+I used some Jabra headphones which have both a wired and a Bluetooth connection.
 In a quiet environment the wired connection sounds better.
 On the plane though, with the background roar of the engine, the volume was barely sufficient with wired.
 I switched to the Bluetooth which overcomes this since you are then using the built-in amplifier in the headset.
 In the end I felt this was preferable.
 Wireless is also an advantage in a somewhat cramped environment.
 It certainly made the flight pass more pleasantly.

 Android is fast and responsive on this player, thanks to 4GB RAM and a 4x 1.8 ARM chipset.
 CPU information is below: